Master’s Program Concentrations

 Diabetes Care Concentration

 The Diabetes Care concentration consists of a series of courses that focus on advanced preparation in the sub-specialty of diabetes care practice and management.
-It is designed for current MSN students in their final year of study.

 Gender and Sexuality Health Justice Concentration